Belarus opposition leader Tikhanovskaya 'safe' in Lithuania | DW | 11.08.2020

 Local media reported violence in other towns.

 Tikhanovskaya's rallies drew some of the largest crowds in Belarus since the Soviet Union dissolved in 1991.
-A former English teacher, she was initially reluctant to run in the election after she received an anonymous threat that her children would be taken away.
-She moved her children to Lithuania to keep them safe.
+A former English teacher, she was initially reluctant to run in the election after she said she received an anonymous threat that her children would be taken away.
+She moved her children to Lithuania during the campaign.

 A spokeswoman for Lithuania's foreign ministry told Reuters "she is resting with her children."